kauefraga/tsurugi/README.md

 I was watching [Tsue to **Tsurugi** no Wistoria](https://myanimelist.net/anime/58059/Tsue_to_Tsurugi_no_Wistoria) (Wistoria: Wand and **Sword**) and thinking about this project to block distractions, then suddenly I thought of "cutting" the distractions...

-### Why is it not available for Windows
+### Why is it not working

 The key idea of tsurugi is to use the `/etc/hosts` file to block websites.

-This file in question exists in most unix-like operating systems such as Linux distributions, MacOS, BSD and others.
-Windows has this file too, but it's inside the System32 folder, that's a problem because the user would need to execute tsurugi with admin privileges in order to achieve the same result of unix-like systems.
+- `/etc/hosts` is being bypassed by your browser or your browser extensions
+- Your system is using IPv6
+- You are using a VPN
+- Browser cache or DNS cache is bypassing `/etc/hosts` new entries

-The cross platform solution would be to block websites directly in the network with a proxy server.
+The best solution would be to block websites directly in the network with a proxy server.
 However, in the first version I want to **keep it as simple as possible**.

 ### How to setup dev environment